Though my life is changin' fast

 - Belligerent Sexual Tension: Van and Cheyenne.
 They argue often, but there's no question about the authenticity of their love.
 One episode during Season 5 has each of them two taking turns complaining about the other in a therapist's office, embracing each other when they finish, and then getting told off for arguing soon after (in the waiting area of said therapist's office and at the parking lot outside).

 - Berserk Button: Played for Laughs, it's not so much "berserk" as "reacting strongly".

 - In one episode, Reba and Van see a therapist named David.
 It's "David", not "Dave"!
 Some might say this is more a case of Insistent Terminology.

 - Surprisingly, Brock doesn't put up with overt sexist comments.
 His chauvinistic father-in-law told one offensive joke too many and it led to Brock telling him off.

 - Reba gets upset if/when she gets compared to Barbra Jean and is told she's no better.

-- Blind Mistake: Reba in one episode, during which she tries to take care of herself while still recovering from an eye surgery ("tries" being the operative word here, as drinking water out of a potted plant and spreading peanut butter on a sponge doesn't count as proof of the ability to successfully take care of oneself), with Barbra Jean attempting to help Reba without Reba knowing.
+- Blind Mistake: Reba in the episode "The Blond Leading the Blind", during which she tries to take care of herself while still recovering from an eye surgery ("tries" being the operative word here, as drinking water out of a potted plant and spreading peanut butter on a sponge don't count as proof of the ability to successfully take care of oneself), with Barbra Jean attempting to help Reba without Reba knowing.